Information Security Policy

 The Government of British Columbia is committed to providing services to citizens that are efficient and secure.
 Through the adoption of new technologies, the government seeks to provide improved services while maintaining the security of government information assets.

-The Information Security Policy V4.0 has been updated, it is now:
+The Information Security Policy V4.0 (PDF) has been updated, it is now:

 - Easier for users to understand

 - Structured so that key information is easy to find

 - Shorter and more accessible.